-Prior to attending the first clinical practicum (RAT 1804), each student will have access to the electronic copy of the Clinical Education Manual in the Learning Management System.
+Prior to attending the first clinical practicum (RAT 1804), each student will have access to the electronic copy of the Clinical Education Manual in the Learning Management System and the Trajecsys Reporting System.
 The Manual has very specific information related to the clinical education component of the program.
 An overview of clinically related topics in provided here.